Timoyaj/Data-Wrangling-and-Analysis-of-we-RateDogs/README.md

 # Data-Wrangling-and-Analysis-of-we-RateDogs
-Project Wrangle and Analyze data was the second project carried out during the ALX -Udacity Nanodegree in Data Analytics Real-world data rarely come clean.
+Project Wrangle and Analyze data was the second project carried out during the ALX -Udacity Nanodegree in Data Analytics.
+Real-world data rarely come clean.
 Using Python and its libraries, i will gathered data from various sources and in a variety of formats, assess its quality and tidiness, then clean it this is called data wrangling.
 The dataset that I wrangled is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs, Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.
 Detai